Confidence Scores

 2 represents a 50% probability of being accurate (industry average)

-1represents a 20% probability of being accurate
+1 represents a 20% probability of being accurate